diego-schivo/janilla-conduit/README.md

 mvn compile exec:java -pl fullstack
 ```

 Then open a browser and navigate to `http://localhost:8080/` (APIs use the same port 8080).

-We suggest flagging the Disable Cache checkbox in the Network tab of the Web Developer Tools.
+> **_Note:_**  I suggest flagging the Disable Cache checkbox in the Network tab of the Web Developer Tools.

 Alternatively, you can run the backend and frontend applications separately: